Share this post on:

 Neuroticism – Neuroticism is also sometimes called Emotional Stability.

-People that score high on Neuroticism often experience emotional instability and negative emotions.
+People who score high on Neuroticism often experience emotional instability and negative emotions.
 Traits include being moody and tense.

 High Extraversion